Millets as Functional Foods: The Science Behind the Ancient Grain Transforming Modern Nutrition

 At first glance, millets seem simple.
 Small grains, humble origins.
 But inside each tiny kernel lies a composition that is anything but ordinary.

-But what makes millets truly remarkable is what you do not see on a nutrition label.
-Millets are rich in bioactive compounds, natural plant chemicals that fight oxidative stress, reduce chronic inflammation, and protect cells at a deeper biological level.
+What makes millets truly remarkable is what you do not see on a label.
+Millets are rich in bioactive compounds — natural plant chemicals that fight oxidative stress, reduce chronic inflammation, and protect cells at a deeper biological level.

 Designed for the Body We Live In Today